 I’ve personally never found detailed accounts of other people’s experiences in videogames all that compelling.
 Like a Chris Farley interview, they mostly tend to end up as all anecdote and little narrative substance.
 I’ve therefore shied away from that approach for this blog.
 I do, however, want to examine Zork in some depth, and in a way that goes beyond just a review.
 So, I thought I would write these posts as a sort of guided tour of the game.
 You can just read along and get a pretty good idea of the experience of a player, or if you’re more ambitious you can play along with me.
 I do spoil some puzzles, but pretty much only the bad ones, so this might even make a nice way to experience the game, pitched somewhere between going it completely alone and just typing from a walkthrough.
 The approach is inspired by the old Computer Gaming World articles of Scorpia.

-Infocom’s took a dedication to quality to extremes almost unheard of amongst game developers of their era.
+Infocom took their dedication to quality to extremes almost unheard of amongst game developers of their era.
 Zork was updated about a dozen separate times between 1980 and 1984, to add polish and/or to fix bugs.
 When players tackle it today, they naturally tend to end up playing the final, definitive version that is the most widely distributed today.
 For this project, however, I wanted to see the game the way players originally would have.
 This playthrough is therefore based on what I believe to be its first release on the Apple II, the platform where it first achieved widespread popularity.

 There’s some question as to whether the Zork games should be considered freely distributable or not.
 Activision, the company that owns the Infocom intellectual property, released them for free some 15 years ago as part of a promotional campaign for the graphic adventure Zork: Grand Inquisitor, but there’s room for debate about whether they really meant that to be a permanent, free forevermore sort of thing or just a limited window of opportunity.
 Such questions are a bit more than academic because, despite not having done much with the Infocom games in some 15 years, there are signs that Activision still regards them as having some value, unlike other games of their era that I haven’t hesitated to make available on this site.
 Still, sites like the Infocom Homepage have been hosting the Zork games for years with no apparent repercussions.
 Because of that, and because I’d really like for anyone who wants to follow along with what follows to have access to the same older version of Zork that I’m using, I’m going to make it available here, as either an Apple II disk image (for the ultimate retro-experience) or a standalone story file you can load into a modern interpreter.
 Or you can even play it right in your browser.